frklan/cpp-playground/README.md

 The mandatory hello world sample.
 Pretty useless..

+### clioptions/

+Demoing boost::program_options

 ### extra/

-A slightly larget test, containing several cpp/h files and a separate CMakeLists.txt.
+A slightly larger test, containing several cpp/h files and a separate CMakeLists.txt.
 Will build to a single executable.

 ### ncs/

 Trying terminal gui with curses.

 Enter text and press enter, esc to quit!

+### sscanf/

+Testing '%m' fromatiing code that seems to not be in the official ISO standard and hence lacks in many libc implementations.

+n.b. this is a c project.

 ## Contributing